Raising kids in cohousing

 But one of her favorite kids in the building is a 6 year old…this friendship has been 3 yrs in the making- amazing for a girl who had previously hated babies and little kids.
 It’s so sweet when he comes knocking at the door to ask “can Ella play?”
 And there are other children who come over to play Minecraft or Legos.
 And when its time for dinner I can tell them it’s time to wrap it up and they toddle off to their homes.
 No hassle to schedule play dates or coordinate pickups.

 Parenting in cohousing can been difficult at times- everyone has slightly different styles and values.
 But in a recent business meeting we each shared the best and challenging aspects of parenting in community.
 Without hesitation many of us shared the best being the variety of parenting styles, the variety of adult role models for the kids, and that some other adult has our back when our child needs an adult figure to tell them to cut it out, offer advice, or just give them a hug.

 Grace Kim is co-chair of this year’s Cohousing Conference and a founding principal of Schemata Workshop.
 Grace spoke in Vancouver at TED 2017 on the topic of cohousing.
 For four years, Grace served on the board of the Cohousing Association of the US.
 She is also a founding member of Capitol Hill Urban Cohousing.

-Tags: Capitol Hill, Grace Kim, Growing up, parenting
+Tags: Capitol Hill, Children, Grace Kim, Growing up, living in cohousing, parenting